Subscribe to our monthly newsletter

 Register when the pointer enters and exists view's bounds and get the mouse cursor location with onContinuousHover() modifier.

-Adjust the the default appearance of the ShareLink button using SwiftUI view modifiers such as labelStyle(), imageScale() and symbolVariant().
+Adjust the default appearance of the ShareLink button using SwiftUI view modifiers such as labelStyle(), imageScale() and symbolVariant().

 Create a chart with the Swift Charts framework to show UV index throughout the day inspired by the iOS Weather app that dims the area up to the current time.